upensabnis/RealTimeCommuteAnaysis/README.md

 ###Project Description and scope:

-* The main idea is to track the students data travelling from home to school and from school to home and get an idea how much times is spent travelling.
+* The main idea is to collect the students data in travelling from home to school and back.
-* Analytics we had in mind are showing the average time a student speding for travelling.
+* Analyse this data to find out how much time is spent by an individual in commute.
 * Average commute time for a particular school in a specific town.
 * Show the analytics in D3.js visualizations.
 * Real time tracking of student on google maps.